13 Audience Participation Games for Corporate Events

 This flexibility makes it easy for you to build a game that works how you imagine it.

-9. Trade Show Passport
+9. Digital Trade Show Passport

 The trade show passport game is a commonly used game to drive attendees to the trade show floor to visit the exhibitors’ booths.
 Usually, players receive a card or booklet – like a passport.
 Exhibitors stamp the passports of each player who visits.
 Players who stop at all of the booths earn an entry into a grand prize drawing.

+Digital versions of the game allow the gameplay on your phone.
+Completing challenges could involve getting a code from a booth staffer, watching a demo, stumping the expert or answering the question of the day.
 Digital versions of the game may offer additional reward systems like free spins of the virtual prize wheel.

 10. Scavenger Hunt